 Welcome!
 My name is Kristin Bishop, and I am proud to be serving as the principal of Shepard Elementary School.
 Thank you for allowing me this opportunity to introduce myself.

 I am the proud mom of two boys.
-Hal is 10 and a very excited 5th grader.
-My younger son Harry is a very excitable and adventurous 5 year old in kindergarten.
-I have two fur babies- a lab mix rescue pup named Chani and a one-eyed cat named Sammy.
-We have lived out in Murphy for the last 6 years.
-As a family, we enjoy watching Hal play baseball on the weekends, seeing movies, and visiting with our friends.
-When I get a little “me” time, I love to shop and have spa time, but my all-time favorite hobby is baking and cooking for friends and family.
+Hal is 11, and Harry is 6.
+I have four fur babies- 2 lab mix rescue pups named Chani and Luna Lovegood, a one-eyed tabby cat named Sammy, and a ginger tabby named Petey.
+We have lived out in Murphy for the last 8 years.
+As a family, we enjoy watching movies, having adventures, and visiting with our friends.
+When I get a little “me” time, I love to read and have spa time, but my all-time favorite hobby is baking and cooking for friends and family.
 I’m hoping for a show on the Food Network when I retire from principaling!

 I have always been in love with the idea of school, even as a little kid.
 I remember the exciting first day of school each year.
 I saw every new grade level as a clean slate, with new friends to make and new teachers to please!
 My mom never had to drag me out of bed on school days- I was always up and ready to go.
 Like all the other future teachers, I had a giant chalkboard in our basement that I used to teach my “students” how to read, write, and do math.
-I grew up in the Chicago suburbs as the middle of three children, and we moved to Arlington, Texas when I was 9 years old.
+I grew up in the Chicago suburbs as the middle of three children, and we moved to Arlington, Texas when I was nine years old.
 I graduated from TCU in 1995 and received my teaching certificate from Tarleton State University in 1996.
-I taught 4th and 5th grade for 4 years, then came to Plano ISD as a special education teacher in 2000.
-After 4 years as a teacher and team leader, I earned a master’s degree in Educational Administration from UNT and moved into the assistant principal role.
-Most recently, I served for 7 years as the principal of Davis Elementary School and this is my third year serving as the Shepard Principal.
+I taught 4th and 5th grade for four years, then came to Plano ISD as a special education teacher in 2000.
+After four years as a teacher and team leader in PISD, I earned a master’s degree in Educational Administration from UNT and moved into the assistant principal role.
+Most recently, I served for seven years as the principal of Davis Elementary School and this is my fourth year serving as the Shepard Principal.

 I look forward to collaborating with the Shepard parents, staff, and students towards achieving Shepard’s mission of cultivating a positive and meaningful learning community to ensure academic, social, and emotional success for students.
 I believe our motto of “Together We Can” is a great starting point!